petrov-mg/ignite/operation_context/01-concepts.md

   context consists of *exactly* the restored attributes — everything else, including local non-distributed attributes, reads as `initialValue()`.
 This is deliberate (see [03.1](03-cross-node-propagation.md#31-operationcontextdispatcher)): a remotely received context must not be overlaid on top of whatever the receiving thread already had.
-Since the `Fixed null snapshot problem` commit (`13b506e028c`) the empty case is symmetric too: restoring an *empty* set swaps the context to `null` (`restoreEmpty()`), resetting every attribute to its default rather than no-op'ing — the history of that fix is in [05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed).
+Since the IGNITE-28915 null-snapshot fix the empty case is symmetric too: restoring an *empty* set swaps the context to `null` (`restoreEmpty()`), resetting every attribute to its default rather than no-op'ing — the history of that fix is in [05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed).